Updated on 2026-01-28 GMT+08:00

 }

-• Example 3: Creating a custom policy containing multiple actions
+• Example 3: Create a custom policy containing multiple actions.

-A custom policy can contain the actions of multiple services that are of the global or project-level type.
-The following is an example policy containing actions of multiple services:
+A custom policy can contain the actions of one or multiple services that are of the same type (global or project-level).
+Example policy containing multiple actions:

 {